Some Unattractive Meta-Ethical Positions01 Apr 2019 12:18

 - Objective ethical truths exist, but they involve concepts which are intrinsically beyond human comprehension.
 By analogy: it's pretty well-established that many animals have some kind of sense of number, and are able to grasp "more" or "less" or "equal".
 (See, e.g., Dehane's The Number Sense.)
 But it seems absurd to think that they have the concepts to grasp the (pretty objective-seeming) truths of arithmetic, and not just because nobody has taught them.
-Like animals which have evolved a dim numerical sense, we may have evolved a dim ethical sense, while simply being organically incapable of grasping.
+Like animals which have evolved a dim numerical sense, we may have evolved a dim ethical sense, while simply being organically incapable of grasping anything more.
 Murdering kin who have done us no harm doesn't sit well with most of us, and this may be objectively true, just as it's true that 3 < 4.
 Thinking that therefore we must be able to figure out ethics is like expecting that, because a squirrel knows that 3 nuts are less than 4 nuts, it can grasp Fermat's last theorem.

 - (Related to (1)) Objective ethical truths exist, but they involve concepts which nobody has formulated yet.
-We are not so much in the position of a squirrel trying to grasp arithmetic, as of our own ancestors with dim notions of number and space, before the long, slow process of cognitive development that led to ideas like "addition", "angle", "area", etc. to "zero".
+We are not so much in the position of a squirrel trying to grasp arithmetic, as of our own ancestors with dim notions of number and space, before the long, slow process of cognitive development that led to ideas running from "addition", "angle", "area", etc. to "zero".
 These are all notions with histories, requiring many long ages of both daily use and occasional genius to be shaped into the tools which do let us grasp mathematical truths.
 Expecting our current moral and ethical vocabularies to be up to the job is like thinking that we should have been able to do mathematics as soon as we learned to count on our fingers.

 - Objective ethical truths exist, and involve concepts we can grasp, but they are vastly more complicated than can fit in our minds.
 On Kolmogorov complexity grounds, then, fragments of them which are small enough to fit into human minds will tend to seem bizarre and random, perhaps ritualistic or supersititious.
 (E.g., if, but only if, one sees exactly three birds flying to the west at dawn on the summer solstice, attacking a family member who has never harmed you is not only permitted but also obligatory.)